Concordium/concordium-node/docker-compose/README.md

 It seems like there was an option that included a Middleware instance in the past.
 Including this will be attempted once the Wallet Proxy setup has been fixed.

+## Accounts

+The images come with accounts with private keys for the accounts that are defined in genesis.
+This includes baker accounts.
+These keys are located in `/genesis-data/genesis-$NUM_BAKERS-bakers/` directories.
+The baker accounts are under the `bakers` subdirectory, and any additional accounts are under the `accounts` subdirectory.
+They can be copied out either via `docker cp` when a container is running, or via `docker run` and mapping /genesis-data to a host directory.

 ### Example

 To boot a cluster of 5 nodes (no wallet-proxy), use the command